isomerpages/isomerpages-govtech/media/technews/_posts/2017-11-07-cyber-criminals-are-using-social-engineering-to-find-victims.md

 ---
-layout: post
-title:  "Cyber-criminals are using social engineering to find victims"
+title: 'Cyber-criminals are using social engineering to find victims'
-permalink: "/media/technews/cyber-criminals-are-using-social-engineering-to-find-victims"
+permalink: /media/technews/cyber-criminals-are-using-social-engineering-to-find-victims
 category: technews
-image:
+image: null

 ---

 ![cyber criminals are using social engineering to find victims](/images/technews/cyber-criminals-are-using-social-engineering-to-find-victims-part-1.jpg)